christophe0606/swift-bare-metal/README.md

 ## How to edit

 You can use `vscode` to have the Swift completion and color syntax highlighting.
+You need to install the extension `Swift Language Support for Visual Studio Code`

 ![lsp](doc/lsp.png)